Gold Fields-Tarkwa Mine presents GH¢120.6 million dividend to government

 Mr Jinapor re-affirmed government’s unflinching support to Goldfields and pledged to partner it in realising the national agenda of eradicating extreme poverty and creating wealth for all.

-That, he said, would be mutually beneficial for government and the investment community to thrive.
+That, he said, would be mutually beneficial for the government and the investment community to thrive.